-- a sleep mode that stops the processor clock - a deep sleep mode that stops the system clock and switches off the PLL and flash memory.
+- A sleep mode, that stops the processor clock. - A deep sleep mode, that stops the system clock and switches off the PLL and flash memory.

-If your device implements two sleep modes providing different levels of power saving, the SLEEPDEEP bit of the SCR selects which sleep mode is used, see System Control Register on page 4-16.
-For more information about the behavior of the sleep modes see the documentation supplied by your device vendor.
+The SLEEPDEEP bit of the SCR selects which sleep mode is used, see System Control Register on page 4-13.